Carrying the coldness of the dissection room and the scent of disinfectant, I returned to the apartment.

 "Ugh..."

-A painful groan escaped from his throat.
+A muffled groan of agony escaped his throat.

 His body swayed and then he could no longer support himself, collapsing backward.